Grimshady1990/etch-a-sketch/NOTES.md

 // CREATE a for loop that takes the root number and creates the same number of sub containers

 // CREATE a for each loop that fills each sub container with the root number of cells.

+# Conclusion

+Fun little project I really enjoyed figuring out how to make the grids work at different sizes.